Pitometsu/minik/README.md

 FIXME: Add test to match empty map with non-opaque map.
 Fix if necessary (matchWithOpaque the Nothing case).
 FIXME: Add test that KSeq inside KSymbol inherit substitutions properly.
 Fix it if necessary (return $ Substitution.multiUnion [subst1, subst2, subst]).
 The same for Plus, And, LT'
 FIXME: Simplify IdVar pattern matching, avoid nested pattern hardcoding (e.g. by using back-tracking).
+???: Should normalizeK wrap MiniK in KSeq if it not wrapped yet (to be compatibele with current rewrite rules)?

+Substitution cache argument of matchWithSubstitution function make sense only for map types (as a state implementation at the moment, MapVar for current Imp only).

 So, plan is to: